 Pieces from an exhibition at the George Washington University Museum and The Textile Museum.
 (William Atkins/GW Today)

-The George Washington University Museum and The Textile Museum (701 21st St. NW) combines two Foggy Bottom institutions: The Textile Museum’s vibrant collection of textile art spanning five continents and five millennia, and the Albert H. Small Washingtoniana Collection of historic artifacts telling the story of the nation’s capital.
+The George Washington University Museum and The Textile Museum combines two Foggy Bottom institutions: The Textile Museum’s vibrant collection of textile art spanning five continents and five millennia, and the Albert H. Small Washingtoniana Collection of historic artifacts telling the story of the nation’s capital.
 Besides selections from the permanent collection, the museum also features rotating exhibitions on topics from historic costume to contemporary art.
-It currently hosts Anne Lindberg’s “What Color is Divine Light?” a breathtaking installation created specifically for the space, on display through Dec.
-23, 2023.
+It currently hosts “Irresistible: The Global Patterns of Ikat,” showcasing the sophisticated resist-dyeing technique through Dec.
+21, 2024.

 The Corcoran School of the Arts and Design’s historic Flagg Building is home to a series of rotating fine-art exhibitions, including those belonging to the Luther W. Brady Art Gallery.

-The Foggy Bottom Historic District also includes the district’s oldest structure: a frame dwelling at the corner of 25th and Eye streets said to have been associated with the Underground Railroad.
-(The structure now comprises 822, 824, 826 and 828 25th St., NW.)
+The Foggy Bottom Historic District includes the district’s oldest structure: a frame dwelling at the corner of 25th and Eye streets said to have been associated with the Underground Railroad.
+(The structure now comprises 822, 824, 826 and 828 25th St. NW.)

-At the far south of the neighborhood on the grounds of the National Academy of Sciences stands the Albert Einstein Memorial (2101 Constitution Ave., NW), a 21-foot bronze statue erected in 1979 to commemorate the 100th birthday of this scientific and humanist icon.
+At the far south of the neighborhood, on the grounds of the National Academy of Sciences, stands the Albert Einstein Memorial (2101 Constitution Ave.
+NW), a 21-foot bronze statue erected in 1979 to commemorate the 100th birthday of this scientific and humanist icon—an inspiring place to read or study on a sunny day.

 For those who like to wander, the Foggy Bottom Association has created multiple self-guided walking tours of historic Foggy Bottom featuring sites of artistic, historical and social significance.